 Like many old cities around the world, most of London is served by a ‘combined’ sewerage system, which collects not just the sewage from loos, sinks, showers and washing machines, but also the rainwater run-off from roads, gutters and pavements – hence, ‘combined’.

-Sir Bazalgette’s design used London’s natural drainage system of ‘lost rivers’ – the Fleet, the Tyburn, and the Effra, etc. – which had been built over before Victorian times, to flow into his new sewers and on to balancing tanks in east London.
+Sir Joseph Bazalgette’s design used London’s natural drainage system of ‘lost rivers’ – including the Fleet and the Tyburn, . – which had been built over before Victorian times, to flow into his new sewers and on to balancing tanks in east London.
 However, during severe storms and times of heavy rainfall, the system was designed to overflow into the River Thames, rather than flooding streets and homes.
 In Bazalgette’s day, this happened once or twice a year.
 Now, this happens every week, on average.

 While they are still in excellent condition, London's Victorian sewers now lack the capacity to meet the demands of modern-day living.